Find Trade Colleges

 $50,279 Average Tuition & Fees

-Illinois Institute of Technology did quite well in this year’s ranking of the best value places for trade school students to get a bachelor’s degree.
-It came in at #17 on the list.
-Chicago, Illinois is the setting for this medium-sized institution of higher learning.
-The private not-for-profit school handed out bachelor’s degrees to 627 students in 2021-2022.
+With a ranking of #17, Illinois Institute of Technology did quite well on this year’s best value schools for trade school students working on their bachelor’s degree.
+Located in Chicago, Illinois, the medium-sized private not-for-profit school handed out 627 bachelor’s degree awards in 2021-2022.

 In addition to its best value ranking, and one of the reasons why the school is on the list, Illinois Tech is ranked #2 for overall quality in Illinois.